-Parameter Proposed Value for 2025/26 T-4 capacity auction De-Rating Curves, defining De-Rating Factors by unit Initial Capacity and by Technology Class (including for Interconnectors) To be frozen at the same values used for the 2024/25 T-4, pending a more detailed review of derating factors.
-May include a new de-rating factors for Annual Run Hours Limited (ARHL) plant.
+Parameter Proposed Value for 2027/2028 T-4 capacity auction De-Rating Curves, defining De-Rating Factors by unit Initial Capacity and by Technology Class (including Interconnectors) To be determined by System Operators prior to publication of Initial Auction Information Pack.
 Capacity Requirement To be determined by System Operators prior to publication of Initial Auction Information Pack.
-Indicative Demand Curve The Demand Curve shape will be chosen once the views of industry are known, and the SEM Committee have made their response.
+Indicative Demand Curve The Demand Curve for the 2027/2028 T-4 auction will be set as the following: Horizontal at the Auction Price Cap from 0 MW to 92.5% of the adjusted Capacity Requirement.
+Slopes down in a straight line to 115% of the adjusted Capacity Requirement.
+The line passes through the point at where the volume is equal

-Auction Price Cap 1.5 times Net CONE i.e. €138,450 / de-rated MW / year, subject to considerations around an ARHL Derating Factor.
-Existing Capacity Price Cap 0.5 x Net CONE i.e. €46,150 / de-rated MW /year, subject to considerations around an ARHL Derating Factor.
+100% of the adjusted Capacity Requirement and the price equals Net CONE Auction Price Cap 1.5 times Net CONE i.e., €146,920 / de-rated MW / year.
+This value may be subject to change following the outcome of the ongoing BNE study Existing Capacity Price Cap 0.5 x current Net CONE i.e. €46,150 / de-rated MW /year.
+As above.
+This value is fixed irrespective of the outcome of the current BNE study.
 New Capacity Investment Rate Threshold €300,000 /de-rated MW / year.
 Annual Stop Loss Limit Factor 1.5 Billing Period Stop Loss Factor 0.5 Indicative Annual Capacity Exchange Rate To be determined by System Operators prior to publication of Initial Auction Information Pack.
-Increase Tolerance and Decrease Tolerance by Technology Increase Decrease Class Tolerance (%) Tolerance (%) All Except DSUs 0 0 Tolerance (%) Technology Class DSUs 0 100 Date / Event Performance Security Rate (€/MW) From Capacity Auction completion to 24 months prior to the beginning of the Capacity Year 10,000
+Increase Tolerance and Decrease Tolerance by Technology Class Technology Increase Decrease Toolmology Class Class Toler ance (%) Tolerance (%) All Except DSUs 0 0 DSUs 0 100 Date / Event Rate (€/N From Capacity Auction Perforn nance Security Ra ite (€/MW) Performance Security Posting completion to 27 months 20,000 Dates / Events prior to the beginn the Capacity Yo •